CleanroomMC/RetroSophisticatedBackpack/README.md

 - [x] Sorting system
 - [x] Memory slot
 - [ ] Lockable by player
-- [ ] Backpack model render on player's back when equipped
+- [x] Backpack model render on player's back when equipped
+  - Supported on vanilla and Bauble, BaubleEx is not supported yet.
+- [x] Dyeing

 ### Upgrades